 “I ask myself is this Ghana?
 Are all these people in Ghana?” she asked and explained her shock that her husband's public life was met with maligning, false accusations, treachery, the deliberate change of things to make others look good; lies, wickedness and false accusations.

-She said she had been forced to ask herself if it was her husband that people had come to pay tribute to and wondered whether people really knew him and took
+She said she had been forced to ask herself if it was her husband that people had come to pay tribute to and wondered whether people really knew him and took to know him?

 In the touching tribute, Mrs Amissah-Arthur, whose son, Kwesi Nyan, was seen trying to probably comfort his mother and impress upon her to tone down, rather poured her heart out to Ghanaians.